APPLICATIONS FOR SUMMER JOBS 2017 ARE NOW AVAILABLE.

 DO NOT send any application forms to The Stackpole-Hall Foundation or PHEAA.
 The employers will submit applications online to PHEAA for the students that they wish to hire so that PHEAA can determine eligibility.

 Students should apply as soon as possible.
-Employers may begin filling jobs at their discretion, providing the student is eligible; however students may only begin working on May 8 under the Stackpole-Hall Summer Jobs Program.
+Employers may begin filling jobs at their discretion, providing the student is eligible; however students may only begin working on May 7.
 All hiring will be completed by June 30.
 Contact the employers for more information regarding any of their jobs or when they expect to hire students.

 All hiring decisions are made by the employers.
 DO NOT contact The Stackpole-Hall Foundation or PHEAA regarding hiring decisions.